James Earl Jones: 1973–1983: Star Wars and rise to prominence

 In 1977, Jones also received a Grammy Award for Best Spoken Word Album for Great American Documents.

-In late 1979, Jones appeared on the short-lived CBS police drama Paris, which was notable as the first program on which Steven Bochco served as executive producer.
+In late 1979, Jones appeared on the short-lived CBS police drama Paris.
 Jones also starred that year in the critically acclaimed TV mini-series sequel Roots: The Next Generations as the older version of author Alex Haley.

-1980s
+1985–1999: Established career

 In 1987, Jones starred in August Wilson's play Fences as Troy Maxson, a middle aged working class father who struggles to provide for his family.
 The play, set in the 1950s, is part of Wilson's ten-part "Pittsburgh Cycle".
-The play explores the evolving African American experience and examines race relations, among other themes.
+The play explores the evolving African-American experience and examines race relations, among other themes.
 Jones won widespread critical acclaim, earning himself his second Tony Award for Best Actor in a Play.
 Beside the Star Wars sequels, Jones was featured in several other box office hits of the 1980s: the action/fantasy film Conan the Barbarian (1982), the Eddie Murphy comedy Coming to America (1988), and the sports drama/fantasy Field of Dreams (1989) which earned an Academy Award for Best Picture nomination.
-He also starred in the independent film Matewan (1987).
-The film dramatized the events of the Battle of Matewan, a coal miners' strike in 1920 in Matewan, a small town in the hills of West Virginia.
+He also starred in the independent film Matewan (1987), which dramatized the events of the Battle of Matewan, a coal miners' strike in 1920 in Matewan, a small town in the hills of West Virginia.
 He received an Independent Spirit Award nomination for his performance.

-In 1985, Jones lent his bass voice as Pharaoh in the first episode of Hanna-Barbera's The Greatest Adventure: Stories from the Bible.
-From 1989 to 1992, Jones served as the host of the children's TV series Long Ago and Far Away.